Ukraine rebels mobilize troops amid Russia invasion fears

 “We are fully committed to diplomatic conflict resolution only,” Foreign Minister Dmytro Kuleba tweeted.

-Ukraine’s ruling party Servant of the People echoed his sentiment in an online statement Saturday, rejecting “the possibility of liberating the temporarily occupied territories by military means” and accusing Russia of “trying to artificially create a pretext for a full-scale aggression against Ukraine.”
+Ukraine’s ruling party, Servant of the People, echoed his sentiment in an online statement Saturday.

+It rejected “the possibility of liberating the temporarily occupied territories by military means” and accused Russia of “trying to artificially create a pretext for a full-scale aggression against Ukraine.”

 Jim Heintz in Moscow, Geir Moulson in Berlin and Aamer Madhani in Munich contributed to this story.